ramintheredmn/www/readme.md

-in order to run the app after cloning the repo created a file named "apprun.py" with this contents :
+in order to run the app after cloning the repo create a file named "apprun.py" with this contents :

 #